Q: What type of insurance license is needed to offer Medicare plans in Michigan?

 Q: What are the Licensing Steps in Michigan?

 Step 1: Complete a pre-licensing course that has been approved by the Department of Insurance.
+We recommend using ExamFX.
 Once you have completed your course, ExamFX will issue a certificate of completion which you may download and print from your online ExamFX account.

 Step 2: Schedule your exam with your state’s testing provider, PSI Exams.
 The fastest way to schedule your exam is to do so online at PSI Exams.
 You can also schedule your exam over the phone at 855-579-4639.
 Your exam may be taken at a physical PSI examination center or via a remote online proctored exam.
 Note: Remote online proctored examinations require a desktop computer or laptop, (smartphones and tablets are not compatible with PSI’s technology requirements) a webcam, a microphone, and an Internet connection.